hannesdelbeke/brain/solar gain through windows.md

 ## Prevention
 Once the heat is in, it won't easily leave the house.
 So the best prevention is to stop it outside with [[external shades]].
 Or with the shade of a [[tree]].

-Research on London flats by the BBSA:
+Research on London flats by the [[BBSA]]: (BIASED)
-Rooms with internal blinds reduced operative temperatures by 8-13ºC Rooms with external blinds reduced operative temperatures by 12-18ºC
+- Rooms with internal blinds reduced operative temperatures by 8-13ºC
+- Rooms with external blinds reduced operative temperatures by 12-18ºC

 [[window]]
 [[heating]]